bigdata-i523/hid326/notebook.md

 * 10/04/2017: Attended online session with TA Juliet & professor Gregon, discussed about the paper and jabref
 * 10/06/2017: Attended online session with Saber, clarifed few doubts.
 * 10/09/2017: Attended online meeting with julliet.
+* 10/16/2017: Attended online session with Professor.
+* 10/23/2017: Attended online session with Professor.

 # Logistics: